Cham-Myae-40614796/Coursework-group2/README.md

 # Code Review 1

-The aim of this code review is to set-up the development enviroment for the project.
+The aim of this code review is to set up the development environment for the project.

-1. Set-up the project.
+1. Set up the project.
 - Create the repository on GitHUb.
 - Create the project on IntelliJ.
 - Set-up git version control in IntelliJ.

 2. Create product backlog.
-- Add issues on GitHub.
+- Add 25 issues on GitHub for product backlog.
 - Login GitHub account on Zube and add the repository to link.

 3. Build self-contained JAR with Maven.